AlphaBetaCourseraDelta/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?

+### 1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 To answer this question, we're going to create a data frame that finds the average number of steps for each interval.
-First, we'll group by the interval and create a column of the average number of steps for that interval.
-Also, as above, we'll add a graphing interval.
+First, we group by the interval and create a column of the average number of steps for that interval.
+Also, as above, we add a graphing interval.
 This will remove distortions from the graph.

 ```r